The Great Wilderness: Exploring the Majestic Moose Habitat

 Meet the Majestic Creature of the Wilderness: The Moose

 In the wilderness of North America resides the largest of all native land animals – the moose.
-Calling the northernmost parts of the continent home, their habitat spans from coastal Alaska to the deciduous forests of New England, and from the chilly wilderness of Canada to the high altitudes of the Rockies.
+Calling the northernmost parts of the continent home, their habitat spans from coastal Alaska to the deciduous forests of New England and from the chilly wilderness of Canada to the high altitudes of the Rockies.

 Tracing Their Tracks: Uncovering the Secrets of the Moose Habitat

 Moose habitats are known for their rich diversity of vegetation.
 The primary diet of these magnificent creatures includes twigs, shrubs, and a variety of both hard and softwood trees.
-The dietary favorites that define a perfect moose habitat includes:
+The dietary favorites that define a perfect moose habitat include:

 • Willows